victorgan/victorgan.github.io/_posts/2015-03-17-visualizing-dimensions-two-by-two.markdown

 pair of dimensions, with smooth rotations between pairs.

 ![A spiral in 4D]({{ site.url }}/assets/posts/2015-03-17-visualizing.gif)
 Above you're seeing all 2D projections of some 4D spiral.
-Here's what's happening.
+Even though it has four dimensions, you're seeing all 2D projects of it.

-I need to choose which dimensions to display first, and what pair of dimensions to display next.
+Here's how it works.
+I display two dimensions at a time, then transition to two more.
+I need to choose which dimensions to display, and what pair of dimensions to display next.
 To avoid sudden viewpoint changes, only one dimension should change between successive dimension pairs.
+In this way, I'm always displayed three dimensions.

 Making sure I display every possible dimension pair in an order where only one of the two dimensions change every iteration is similar to the concept of